kaushikk18/kaushikk18/README.md

 - 👋 Hi there!
 This is Kaushik
-- 👀 I’m interested in web development and software development
+- 👀 I’m interested in web development
 -  🌱 I’m currently learning front end development

 <!---